Sharmistha2023/GI_config/README.md

 # Details of all yamls

   ## Eval:

+   prerequisite:
+      - Go to Eval directory
+      - Update rag.yaml file with respectiove end points and serving tokens of llm and embedding model
+      - Update rag.yaml file with absolute address of the nv_acronym.json file
+      - Update eval.yaml file with absolute path of ground truth file and rag.yaml file

     command:
       - d3x dataset evaluate --config eval.yaml
     process for eval:
       - Collect the Ground truth file.
       - Update the rewrite column as question and question column as original_question and answer as reference_answer.
       - Run eval with only sementic score (hide correctness_evaluator,answer_relevancy_evaluator,retrieval_evaluator scores)
-      - collect the output of the eval from mlflow.(mlflow->respective experiment->respective run->artifacts->download eval_result.json file)
+      - collect the output of the eval from mlflow.(mlflow->respective experiment->respective run->artifacts->download eval_results_table.json file)
       - Convert eval_result.json to csv file and gave name as "updated_groundtruth.csv"
       - Run eval with "updated_groundtruth.csv" with parameters correctness_evaluator,answer_relevancy_evaluator,retrieval_evaluator scores except sementic similarity.
-      - collect the output of the eval from mlflow.(mlflow->respective experiment->respective run->artifacts->download eval_result.json file) <-- final
+      - collect the output of the eval from mlflow.(mlflow->respective experiment->respective run->artifacts->download eval_results_table.json file) <-- final
          ouput
     run script_for_counting_the_score.py using
       - python3 script_for_counting_the_score.py